pedrualves/angular2-quickstart-javascript/README.md

 ## angular2-quickstart-javascript
-A simple and rustic example with angularjs2
+A simple and rustic example with angularjs2 using pure javascript

 # How to run this example?